Paraphraser/PiBuilder/README.md

 * `create_user_credentials.sh` and
 * `create_wifi_credentials.sh`.

-Unfortunately, these helper scripts depend on the availability of other software tools so they may not run successfully on your support platform.
+Unfortunately, these helper scripts depend on the availability of other software tools so they may not run successfully on your support host.
 You may find that you need to have access to a working Raspberry Pi before you can:

 1. Copy these scripts onto the working Pi;
 2. Execute these scripts to create the credentials files; then